TimSousa1/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life in C with raylib

 ### Controls

 R to reset\
 S to save to file\
 SPACE to pause\
 left click to draw

 ### Installation

-GameOfLife dependes on raylib to work.
+GameOfLife depends on raylib to work.

 #### Arch Linux

 `$ sudo pacman -S raylib`\
 `$ make` inside the build folder

+#### Building from source

+Of course, raylib can be [built from source](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

 ### Running

 `$ ./gameoflife <options>`\
 A file containing a board can be specified to be loaded, otherwise an empty canvas of 160x90 will be used as the default.

 #### File format

 The file format should be:
 ```
 C L sizex sizey